avitalRubin/DevOps-Course/Docker/README.md

 This repository contains a Dockerfile for building a docker image for deploying a java application.

-The repo contains a java app's artifact

-In this module, I was required to create a docker image for deploying the java application from 'Java and Maven' module, and pushing the image to DockerHub.

-In order to achieve this, I created a Dockerfile that using tomcat docker image, copying the application artifact to the suitable directory inside the container.
+The Dockerfile uses tomact's docker image and puts the artifact into the desired directory inside the image.

-In addition, In order to manage the tomcat access users, I replaced some default config files with my edited ones, (- tomcat-users.xml and context.xml.) - inside the container.
+In order to manage the tomcat user access - the repo also contains some tomcat config files that configure the access managemnt; And the Dockerfile replaces the default files inside the container, with these ones.